nikospara/egkyron/README.md

 [Here](http://plnkr.co/edit/PiOuMT) is a plunk version of the [Angular example](https://github.com/nikospara/egkyron/tree/master/src/examples/angular).

+### Changes

+- (2016/06/09) The [React example](src/examples/react/README.md) is in the master.

 ### Implementation state

 Currently the core has been implemented, as well as Node and AngularJS integration.
+An example in React is also added, using the NPM package directly.
+Integration with React for this example is so simple, that no separate packaging project was made.

 Use cases - what was it made for
 --------------------------------